BYLAWS OF ROCKINGHAM COUNTY REPUBLICAN COMMITTEE

 The Executive Committee

-The Executive Committee shall consist of nine (9) members, including the Chairman, Vice Chairman, Secretary, Treasurer, Assistance Secretary, Finance Chairman, Area 1 Chairman, Area 2 Chairman, and Area 3 Chairman.
+The Executive Committee shall consist of nine (9) members, including the Chairman, Vice Chairman, Secretary, Treasurer, Assistant Secretary, Finance Chairman, Area 1 Chairman, Area 2 Chairman, and Area 3 Chairman.

 The Executive Committee shall function as the governing body of the County Committee and shall make all decisions and take all actions necessary to effectuate the purposes of the County Committee, enumerated in this document, during those periods of time when the full County Committee is not in session.